 Treasurer of the Board

-Most recently, Mr. Statler served as the Associate Administrator for Legislative and Intergovernmental Affairs, National Aeronautics and Space Administration (NASA), from 2009 to 2017.
-He managed relations with the Senate, the House of Representatives, governors, state legislators and local governments for this independent agency with a budget of nearly $20 billion.
-Statler rebuilt strong bipartisan support for NASA following the controversial decision to transition the popular Bush Administration Constellation Program to return astronauts to the moon and the closeout of America’s beloved Space Shuttle Program.
-Statler secured an extension of the International Space Station until at least 2024 and convinced a skeptical Congress to fund not just a commercial cargo program but commercial crew services as well.
-As the longest serving leader ever of NASA’s legislative efforts, Statler also won strong support for the Space Launch System and the Orion capsule that will take American astronauts to Mars.
-At the same time, his record-setting outreach efforts bolstered support for NASA’s aeronautics and science programs, including the James Webb Space Telescope which is on track for launch in 2018.
+From 2009 to early 2017, Mr. Statler served as the Associate Administrator for Legislative and Intergovernmental Affairs, National Aeronautics and Space Administration (NASA).
+He managed relations with the Congress, governors, state legislators and local governments for this independent agency with a budget of nearly $20 billion.
+Statler rebuilt strong bipartisan support for NASA, secured an extension of the International Space Station until at least 2024, and convinced Congress to fund not just a commercial cargo program but commercial crew services as well.
+As the longest serving leader ever of NASA’s legislative efforts, Statler also won strong support for the Space Launch System and the Orion capsule that will take American astronauts back into deep space.
+At the same time, he bolstered support for NASA’s aeronautics and science programs, including the James Webb Space Telescope.

 Mr. Statler, who earned a bachelor’s degree from Gettysburg College and a Masters in Business Administration from the University of Maryland, has chaired the Foundation’s Scholarship Committee since its inception.
-In that role, he has directed the growth of the Sarbanes Scholarship Program which has awarded more than $3 million in aid to surviving children and spouses.
+In that role, he has directed the growth of the Sarbanes Scholarship Program which has awarded about $4 million in aid to surviving children and spouses.
 Mr. Statler is a member of the College Park (Maryland) Volunteer Fire Department.